 You are not a telemarketer, so don’t try to be one.

-Use of the CRM system is what helps you understand your client better.
-Incorporate post-call automation, which means that once you have a good conversation with your client, speak about the benefit they will have from your services.
+The use of the CRM system is what helps you understand your client better.
+Incorporate post-call automation, which means that once you have an enjoyable conversation with your client, speak about the benefit they will have from your services.

 The best part of a sales call is your client is not in front of you, use this as an advantage to leverage your sales pitch on them.
 Try to have a subtle conversation, introduce yourself but do not let them judge you with it.